-The Rate-of-Flow Control ACV is designed to automatically limit flow rate to a constant, adjustable, maximum, and close drip-tight when downstream pressure becomes greater than upstream pressure.
-It is controlled by a normally open, differential control pilot designed to: 1) Open (allowing fluid out of the main valve cover chamber) when the differential pressure across the orifice plate is below it's adjustable set point, and, 2) Close (allowing fluid to fill the main valve cover chamber) when the differential pressure across the orifice plate is above it's adjustable set point.
+The Rate-of-Flow Control Automatic Control Valve (ACV) is designed to automatically limit flow rate to a constant, adjustable, maximum.
+It is controlled by a normally open, differential control pilot designed to:

+1) Open (allowing fluid out of the main valve cover chamber) when the differential pressure across the orifice plate is below the adjustable set point, and, 2) Close (allowing fluid to fill the main valve cover chamber) when the differential pressure across the orifice plate is above the adjustable set point.
 A decrease in differential pressure causes the valve to modulate towards an open position, increasing flow rate.
 An increase in differential pressure causes the valve to modulate towards a closed position, decreasing flow rate.